Harvest, Alabama: Economy

 The economy of Harvest depends a great deal on residential construction.
 In 2003, more than 650 new homes were built in Harvest and the adjacent Monrovia community.
 In addition, it is home to numerous small- and medium-sized businesses.
 Most residents work in the cities of Madison and Huntsville.

 Retail trade is rapidly expanding with the construction of new retail stores and restaurants which coincide with continuing residential growth.
 The area's businesses serve a wide area, encompassing much of northwest Madison County and adjacent northeast Limestone County.

-The 2021 opening of the nearby $2.3 billion Mazda Toyota Manufacturing plant will create up to 4,000 jobs, according to the company.
+The 2021 opening of a $2.3 billion Mazda and Toyota manufacturing plant in Huntsville, Alabama created approximately 4,000 jobs in the area.